dbzhang800/QtOpenCV/README.md

 ### Some thing you need to know

-#### Channels order of OpenCV is `B G R`
+#### Channels order of OpenCV's image which used by highgui module is `B G R` and `B G R A`

 The manual of OpenCV says that,

-cv::imwrite()
+* cv::imwrite()

 Only 8-bit (or 16-bit unsigned(CV_16U) in case of PNG,JPEG
-2000,and TIFF) single-channel or 3-channel(with‘BGR’channel order) images can be saved using this function.
+2000,and TIFF) single-channel or **3-channel(with‘BGR’channel order)** images can be saved using this function.

+It is possible to store PNG images with an alpha channel using this function.
+To do this, create 8-bit (or 16-bit) **4-chanel image BGRA**, where the alpha channel goes last.

-cv::imread()
+* cv::imread()

-In the case of color images, the decoded images will have the channels stored in  B G R order.
+In the case of color images, the decoded images will have the **channels stored in  B G R order** .

+**Note:** If you don't care opencv_highgui module, you can always use the same channels order as QImage.

 #### Data bytes order of QImage is `B G R A` and `R G B`